-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2021 was \$2,548,412.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$2,009,718.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues, comprised primarily of assessments, decreased during the fiscal year.
-In total, expenses, including depreciation, increased from the prior fiscal year, the majority of the increase was the result of restaurant renovations, pond repairs, roof repairs, and road resurfacing.
+Program revenues, comprised primarily of assessments, increased during the fiscal year, as a result of an increase in per unit operations and maintenance assessment.
+In total, expenses, including depreciation, decreased from the prior fiscal year, the majority of the decrease was the result of restaurant renovations, pond repairs, roof repairs, and road resurfacing done in the prior year and not repeated in the current year.